MugishaU/scala-experiments/README.md

 # scala-experiments

 ## Description
-A general repository of Scala experiments / Mini-projects.
+A general repository of Scala mini projects.
 Each experiment is stored on a separate branch.